-I'm a 5th year PhD student being advised by Dr. John Kececioglu.
+I'm a final-year PhD student being advised by Dr. John Kececioglu.
 I work on various problems in bioinformatics, including cell-signalling pathway analysis and protein secondary structure prediction.
 I previously received a B.S. in biochemistry with a minor in computer science.
 I am currently the Vice President and cofounder of the Computer Science Graduate Student Council.

 My research interests are pretty much anything in algorithms in bioinformatics.
 I like solving problems directly, without the use of machine learning and developing optimal algorithms.

 What long-term project do you want to work on?